cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `FieldInner`), and one for leaf nodes (`FieldLeaf`).
 (Our instantiation of Poplar1 ({{poplar1-construction}}) will use a much larger field for leaf nodes than for inner nodes.
 This is to ensure the IDPF is "extractable" as defined in
-{{BBCGGI21}}, Definition 1.)
+{{BBCGGI21}}, Definition 1.
+See {{idpf-extract}} for details.)

-A concrete IDPF defines the types and constants enumerated in {{idpf-param}}.
+A concrete IDPF defines the types and parameters enumerated in {{idpf-param}}.
 In the remainder we write `Output` as shorthand for the type `list[list[FieldInner]] | list[list[FieldLeaf]]`.
 (This type denotes either a vector of inner node field elements or leaf node field elements.)
 The scheme is comprised of the following algorithms:

 * `idpf.gen(alpha: tuple[bool, ...], beta_inner: list[list[FieldInner]], beta_leaf:
   list[FieldLeaf], ctx: bytes, nonce: bytes, rand: bytes) -> tuple[PublicShare,
-  list[bytes]]` is the randomized IDPF-key generation algorithm.
-Its inputs are the index `alpha`, the values `beta`, an application context string, and a nonce string.
+  list[bytes]]` is the IDPF-key generation algorithm.
+Its inputs are the index `alpha`, the values `beta`, the application context, and the report nonce.

-  The output is a public part (of type `PublicShare`) that is sent to all Aggregators and a vector of private IDPF keys, one for each aggregator.
-The binder string is used to derive the key in the underlying XofFixedKeyAes128 XOF that is used for expanding seeds at each level.
+  The output is a public part (of type `PublicShare`) that is sent to each Aggregator and a vector of private IDPF keys, one for each Aggregator.
+The nonce is used to derive the fixed AES key for XofFixedKeyAes128 ({{xof-fixed-key-aes128}}).
+Looking ahead, this key is used for extending the seed into the seeds for the child nodes at each level of the tree; see
+  {{idpf-bbcggi21}}.

   Pre-conditions: